Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 If you use Windows, you should be aware of a couple of peculiarities stemming from Git's Linux heritage.
 First, commands are case-sensitive.
 Second, paths use forward slashes ("/") rather than backslashes.

 The next step is to install Git on your computer and verify that it's working.
-Ready?
-Let's get started.